 Social Security Disability benefits can help someone who is unable to sustain regular work due to mental health problems.
 If you find yourself or a loved one in this situation and are considering applying for disability benefits, you may have questions about what to do.
 Read below for answers to some frequently asked questions.
-Of course, you are always welcome to contact the law office of Keller & Keller for a free case evaluation.
+Of course, you are always welcome to contact the Social Security attorneys of Keller & Keller for a free case evaluation.

-Should You Apply for Disability if Your Symptoms Are Worsening?
+Should I Apply for Disability if My Mental Illness Symptoms Are Worsening?

 “My Mental Health Symptoms Have Worsened.
 I Lost My Job and Am Not Functioning Well Enough to Get Back to Work.
 Should I Seek Treatment or Apply for Disability?”